pablonavajas/tracksy/README.md

 - [json-server](https://github.com/typicode/json-server) (development back-end / fake REST API)
 - concurrently (run back-end and front-end server at the same time)

+## Testing dependencies

+- jest (test runner)
+- enzyme (test utility)
+- react-test-renderer
+- enzyme-adapter-react-16
+- `brew install watchman` (getting rid of the fsevents is not a function error)

 ## Other useful npm packages

 - nodemon (utility that will monitor for any changes in your source and automatically restart your server)